wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="Analisar e processar documentos JSON com o Hive no HDInsight | Microsoft Azure" description="Saiba como usar documentos JSON e analisá-los usando o Hive no HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Microsoft Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"